German Red Cabbage Salad Recipe – German Special

 Recipe Notes:

-Resting Time: Let the salad sit in the fridge for at least 30 minutes to allow the flavors to develop.
+Resting Time: Allow the salad to sit in the refrigerator for at least 30 minutes before serving to let the flavors meld together.